 How do I become a Volunteer Leader?

-Adults interested in becoming volunteer leaders may contact the 4-H office to attend the required 4-H Orientation Night and complete the application and screening process.
-Volunteer adult leaders can start a brand new club anytime starting in October through April.
+Adults interested in becoming volunteer leaders may contact the 4-H office to complete the application and screening process.

 How can I help without volunteering?

 Donations keep the 4-H program running at the club, county, state and national levels.
-Donations can be made through the WA State 4-H Foundation if you are interested in making an online donation.
-Or contact us for more donation options.
+Local donations can be made online or you can contact us for more donation options.